Juan-Kelvin-Scott-Shane/capstone/README.md

 15. Allow an User to have many categories via their insturments and proficiency of the musical talent
 16. Allow an User to have an image for their profile
 17. Intended Redirects
-18. Implement a Mail API
-19. Implement a Maps/Geolocation API
-20. Mobile and desktop responsiveness
+18. Mobile and desktop responsiveness